shadeslayer/SyncEvolution/README.rst

   entered interactively.
 The --print-config output always shows "-" instead of retrieving the password from the keyring.

+--daemon[=yes/no]
+  By default, the SyncEvolution command line is executed inside the syncevo-dbus-server process.
+This ensures that synchronization sessions started by the command line do not conflict with sessions started via some other means (GUI, automatically).
+For debugging purposes or very special use cases (running a local sync against a server which executes inside the daemon) it is possible to execute the operation without the daemon (--daemon=no).

 --help|-h
   Prints usage information.